2010–2017 Toronto serial homicides: Media coverage

 The investigation, and its possible link to the still-unsolved 1970s murders, were the subject of Bob McKeown's television documentary "Murder in the Village", which aired in April 2018 as an episode of CBC Television's The Fifth Estate.
 Researcher Leslie Morrison won the Canadian Screen Award for Best Visual Research at the 7th Canadian Screen Awards.

 In 2019, Justin Ling delved into the murders in Uncover: The Village, the third season of the CBC investigative journalism podcast Uncover.
 In August 2019, the CBC announced that Uncover: The Village was in development as the basis for a documentary television series.

 Also in 2019, the CBC aired Michael Del Monte's documentary film Village of the Missing as an episode of its documentary series CBC Docs POV.
 The film was nominated for the Donald Brittain Award at the 8th Canadian Screen Awards.

 In 2020, the CBC docudrama The Detectives explored the TPS investigation in two episodes, the first covering Project Houston and the second Project Prism.
 Canadian actor Dave Rose portrayed Bruce McArthur.
 In the same year Ling published the book Missing from the Village: The Story of Serial Killer Bruce McArthur, the Search for Justice, and the System That Failed Toronto's Queer Community, which won the Brass Knuckles Award for Best Nonfiction Book at the Crime Writers of Canada Awards of Excellence in 2021.

 In 2021, Swedish radio station P3 aired the documentary series Verkligheten i P3 and the episode "På barrunda med en seriemördare", where Swedish gay man "Anders" told the story of how he had met McArthur in a Toronto bar in 2009, and gone on a drinking spree with him.
 He reports leaving McArthur after feeling increasingly uncomfortable in his company.
 It was only in 2019 that Anders made the connection between the convicted killer McArthur and the man called Bruce that he had met in Toronto.
 Also in 2021, Oxygen and Super Channel aired Catching a Serial Killer: Bruce McArthur a documentary film about the case by James Buddy Day.

 In 2022, British journalist Mobeen Azhar presented a six-part true-crime series on McArthur titled Santa Claus the Serial Killer, broadcast on BBC Three.
 The series explores themes of race, faith, culture and sexuality.
+Also in 2022, Netflix aired its second season of Catching Killers, which covered the murders in the third and fourth episodes.